CyberFlameGO/svnpython/Doc/tutorial/interpreter.rst

 if you had spelled out its full name on the command line.

 Note that there is a difference between ``python file`` and ``python <file``.
-In the latter case, input requests from the program, such as calls to :func:`input` and :func:`raw_input`, are satisfied from *file*.
+In the latter case, input requests from the program, such as calling ``sys.stdin.read()``, are satisfied from *file*.
 Since this file has already been read until the end by the parser before the program starts executing, the program will encounter end-of-file immediately.
 In the former case (which is usually what you want) they are satisfied from whatever file or device is connected to standard input of the Python interpreter.

 When a script file is used, it is sometimes useful to be able to run the script and enter interactive mode afterwards.
 This can be done by passing :option:`-i`